Humboldt Broncos: History

 The Broncos were established in 1970 by a group of local organizers.
 The team was originally affiliated with the Swift Current Broncos of the Western Hockey League, who supplied the team with team name, jerseys and some players.
 They also had a close affiliation that year with St Peter's College in nearby Muenster.
 The Broncos originally played at the Leo Parker Arena and then move into the new Elgar Petersen Arena since 1980, which has a capacity of 1,800.
 The team also won the 2003 and 2008 Royal Bank Cup (Canadian Junior A championship).
 The team's mascot is a horse named SlapShot.
-The team colors are green, gold black and white.
+The team colours are green, gold black and white.

 The Broncos are the most successful team in SJHL history, having won the league championship ten times, the Anavet Cup/Canalta Cup seven times, and the Royal Bank Cup twice.

 In very early years under the guidance of Coach Dr. Terry Henning and GM Dr. Gerry Rooney in 1971–72, the Broncos defeated the Melville Millionaires in 5 games to win their first SJHL Championship and then went on to defeat the Dauphin Kings in 6 games to win the Anavet/Canalta Cup (Sk vs Man); eventually losing in 5 games to the Red Deer Rustlers in the Centennial Cup West Final.
 In 1972–73, the Broncos again were again Saskatchewan provincial Junior A champions.
 The Broncos were eliminated by Portage La Prairie in the controversial SK-MB cup playoffs.

 The Humboldt Broncos won the league championship in 2007, defeating the Melville Millionaires 4 games to 1.
 The Broncos lost the Anavet Cup to the MJHL's Selkirk Steelers 4 games to 3.
 Game 7 was won by the Steelers 4–3 in quadruple overtime.
 Dean Brockman was voted Coach of the Year in 2007, 2008, and 2009.

 The Humboldt Broncos won the league/Royal Bank championship twice, in 2003 and as well in 2008, defeating the Kindersley Klippers 4 games to 3.
 The Broncos won the Anavet Cup defeating the MJHL's Portage Terriers 4 games to 0.
 The last two games of the series were shutouts for the Broncos.
 The Broncos won the Royal Bank Cup against the AJHL's Camrose Kodiaks the final score: 1–0.